 - Shipping time

-For clarity, in measuring supply chain performance metrics, the focus should be on:
+For clarity, when measuring performance for your supply chain , the focus should be on:

 - Working capital